SiaJAT/SiaJAT.github.io/_posts/2021-10-17-Recollection.md

 Should we put it on the line?
 Or do nothing at all?

-There’s no tender gazes or glances—
+There’re no tender gazes or glances—
 Just ill-fated romances,
 Like cups of coffee, sugar, and cream:
 The bitter and sweet muddled,